darktrojan/idldocs/nsIAbLDAPAttributeMap.rst

 Get all the LDAP attributes associated with a given property name, in order of precedence (highest to lowest).

-@param       aProperty   the address book property to return attrs for

-@return      a comma-separated list of attributes, null if no entry is present

 Parameters
 ^^^^^^^^^^

 * ``in ACString aProperty``
+  the address book property to return attrs for

 Return value
 ^^^^^^^^^^^^

 * ``ACString``
+  a comma-separated list of attributes, null if no entry is present

 getAttributes
 -------------

 Get all the LDAP attributes associated with a given property name, in order of precedence (highest to lowest).

-@param       aProperty   the address book property to return attrs for

-@return      an array of attributes

 @exception   NS_ERROR_FAILURE if there is no entry for this property

 Parameters
 ^^^^^^^^^^

 * ``in ACString aProperty``
+  the address book property to return attrs for

 Return value
 ^^^^^^^^^^^^

 * ``Array``
+  an array of attributes

 getFirstAttribute
 -----------------